noneback/noneback/README.md

 - Currtently learning database and distributed system.

-- Trying hard to become an infra.
+- Try hard to become an infra.

 - Love Linux with DWM.

+- Make friends!
+QQ: 1633849228